Imaging $^{55}$Fe Electron Tracks in a GEM-based TPC Using a CCD Readout: Detector Setup

 \section{Detector Setup}

 A schematic of the detector setup is shown in Figure~\ref{fig:detector}.
+Measurements were made at four pressures, 25 Torr, 35 Torr, 50 Torr and 100 Torr.
 At each pressure, the choice of amplification device between single GEM/THGEM or multiple GEMs/THGEMs was made to maximize stability, gas gain, and spatial resolution.
 For the 100 Torr measurements, the detector used a cascade of three standard copper GEMs separated by 2 mm (Figure~\ref{fig:detector}).
 The GEMs were manufactured at CERN using a 50 \si{\micro\meter} thick, $7$ $\times $ 7 cm$^2$ sheet of kapton.
 The sheet was copper-clad on both surfaces ($\sim$5 \si{\micro\meter} thick) and chemically etched with a hexagonal array of bi-conical holes of diameter of 50/70 \si{\micro\meter} (inner/outer), at a pitch of 140 \si{\micro\meter}.
 For a thorough review of GEMs, see Ref.~\cite{buzulutskov}.
 A $7$ $\times $ 7 cm$^2$ cathode was located 1 cm below the GEM stack, defining the detection/drift volume.
 The cathode was constructed from a $\sim$ 360 $\mu$m thick copper mesh with $\sim$500 \si{\micro\meter} pitch.
 Finally, a 1 mm pitch anode wire grid plane made from 20 \si{\micro\meter} thick gold plated tungsten wires was situated 3 mm above the top-most GEM (GEM 3), forming the induction gap (further details of this detector can be found in Ref.~\cite{phan}).
+The presence of the wire plane creates a well-defined field region above the GEM surface and was empirically found to provide better electrical stability.
+The geometry of this setup, together with those used for the other pressures is given in Table \ref{tab:config1}.

+At pressures below 100 Torr we replaced the triple-GEM cascade with THGEMs, which are better suited for high gain operation at low pressures as noted by Ref.~\cite{shalem}, and confirmed by our experience here.
+Even going from 100 Torr to 75 Torr, for example, the maximum stable gas gain in the triple-GEM detector was no longer sufficient to image the electron tracks from $^{55}$Fe interactions.
+In addition, due to the lower ionization (scintillation) density of the longer tracks at lower pressures, the gas gain needs to be higher to maintain the same signal-to-noise in the CCD.\footnote{As the gas pressure is lowered a given energy electron track will be longer, covering a larger area of the CCD.
+Thus, with the same gas gain, the same number of photons is emitted from the larger area, which results in a reduced light intensity imaged by each pixel of the CCD camera.}